tonivet/django_auth/readme.md

 * reset password (with reset link send to email)
 * delete account

-app_core is django main project folder, accounts app is where are upgrades to authentication system.
+app_core is django main project folder, accounts app is where are upgrades to authentication system are made.<br  />
 Django settings.py file is moved to settings folder and separated to two files local.py for local development and production.py for deployment.
 Switching to production.py is done by system environment PIPELINE = production.
 Email backend is ready to work with gmail but you can switch to any other mail provider in the settings file.
-If you use decide to gmail first you have to create apps password smtp.
+If you decide to gmail, first you have to create apps password smtp in gmail.
 For more information https://support.google.com/mail/answer/185833?hl=en
 Project is ready for docker deployment.

 ## Installation